polterguy/magic.endpoint/README.md

 ## Arguments

-The default implementation can explicitly declare what arguments the file can legally accept, and if an argument is given during invocation that the file doesn't allow for, an exception will be thrown, and the file will never be executed.
+The default `IHttpExecutorAsync` implementation can explicitly declare what arguments the file can legally accept, and if an argument is given during invocation that the file doesn't allow for, an exception will be thrown and the file will never be executed.
 This allows you to declare what arguments your Hyperlambda file can accept, and avoid having anything _but_ arguments explicitly declared in your Hyperlambda file from being sent into your endpoint during invocation of your HTTP endpoint.

 An example Hyperlambda file taking two arguments can be found below.